The Members Coal India Limited

-Mock Rehearsals for examining the efficacy of Emergency Action Plan.
+Special training to respond to critical operations and mineemergencies.
+Mock Rehearsals for examining the efficacy of Plan.

-CIL is maintaining a well establishment Rescue Organization at strategiclocations spreading across different Subsidiaries to cater to the emergencies on 24X7basis.
+CIL is maintaining a well established Rescue Organization at strategiclocations spreading across different Subsidiaries to cater to the emergencies on 24X7basis.

-Coal India Limited is geared up for the development of its existing human resources andlooking ahead with a clear perspective with reference totechnological advances and growth of manpower to fulfil the growing demands of productionalong with diversification into aligned and non-aligned areas.
+Coal India Limited is gearing up to meet its ambitious target of coalproduction.
+Human Resource is a major component for achieving this goal by development ofits existing human resource and looking ahead with a clear perspective with reference totechnological advances and growth of manpower to fulfil the growing demands of productionalong with diversification into aligned and non-aligned areas.